pouyakary/arendelle-book/basics/README.md

 # Basics

 ## Grid
-Computer screens are made of a sequence of squares called pixels just like the squares you see in those old fellow retro games or the blocks in Minecraft.
+Computer screens are made of a sequence of squares called pixels.
+Just like the squares you see in those old fellow retro games or those blocks in Minecraft.

 Computer graphics are magnificent: From squares to circles and curves...
 Everything in computer graphics is made of these tiny little friends.